 Developed by the March of Dimes Perinatal Data Center, the PeriStats Website provides free access to US, state, county, and city maternal & infant health data.

-CityMatch works to improve the health and well-being of urban women, children, and families by strengthening the public health organizations and leaders in their communities.
+CityMatch works to improve the health and well-being of urban women, children, and families by strengthening public health organizations and leaders in their communities.

 WIC Breastfeeding Support

 During a woman’s pregnancy, the WIC program teaches her how to breastfeed.
 Once she’s had her baby, WIC provides peer counseling and support as well as breast pumps and other breastfeeding supplies.
-Breastfeeding moms on WIC also receive more food and for a longer time period.
+Breastfeeding moms on WIC also receive more food and for a longer period.

 Before, Between, and Beyond Pregnancy Website